nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

     * 1a1.
 Tracey will inform user that he/she did not provide the correct information.

     * 1a2.
 User provide the correct details in the correct format.

+        Use case ends.

 * 1b.
-The student to be added already exist in the list by Tracey.
+The student to be added already exists in the list by Tracey.

     * 1b1.
-Tracey inform user that the contact exist in her.
+Tracey inform user that the contact exists in her database.

+        Use case ends.

 * 1c.
 User adds multiple students in one go.

     * 1c1.
 Tracey will list out a list of new students added with their info.

+        Use case ends.

 * 1d.
 User uses wrong pre-defined constants for fields such as faculty or covid status.

     * 1d1.
 Tracey will provide a list of pre-defined constants for the user.

-    * 1d2.
-User use the correct pre-defined constants for the respective tags.
+        Use case ends.

-**Use case: Edit information of a student**
+**Use case: UC04 - Edit information of a student**

 **MSS**

-1. User requests to list students
+1. User requests to list students.
-2. Tracey shows a list of students
+2. Tracey shows a list of students.
-3. User requests to edit a specific student in the list
+3. User requests to edit a specific student in the list.
-4. Tracey updates details of the person
+4. Tracey updates details of the person.

     Use case ends.

 **Extensions**

+* 1a.
+The list is empty.

+    * 1a1.
+Tracey shows an empty list.

+        Use case ends.

 * 2a.
-The list does not contain student(s) of that name.
+The given student name exists multiple places on the list.

+    * 2a1.
+Tracey will inform user that he/she did not provide the information in the correct format.

+    * 2a2.
+User will key in the correct format to edit the student's details.

         Use case ends.

-* 2b.
-The given student name exists multiple places on the list.

-    * 2b1.
-Tracey will inform user that he/she did not provide the correct information formatting.

-    * 2b2.
-User will key in the correct format to edit student.

-**Use case: Clear the system database**
+**Use case: UC05 - Clear the system database**

 **MSS**

-1. User requests to clear all students
+1. User requests to clear all students.
+2. Tracey deletes all students from its database.
-2. Tracey shows an empty list of students
+3. Tracey shows an empty list.

     Use case ends.

-**Extensions**

-* 2a.
-The list does not contain student(s) of that name.

-  Use case ends.

-**Use case: Summarize the system database for number of covid patient**
+**Use case: UC06 - Provide a summary for the number of covid patients**

 **MSS**

-1. User requests to summarise number of students with covid
+1. User requests to summarise the number of students with covid.
-2. Tracey shows lists of students of that with the covid positive status
+2. Tracey shows a pie chart and statements showing the proportion of students with different covid statuses.

     Use case ends.

-**Extensions**

-* 2a.
-The list with that tag does not contain student(s) of that name.

-  Use case ends.

-**Use case: List all students**
+**Use case: UC07 - List all students**

 **MSS**

-1. User requests to list all students
+1. User requests to list all students.
-2. Tracey shows a list of students
+2. Tracey shows a list of students.

     Use case ends.

 **Extensions**

-* 2a.
-The list does not contain student(s) of that name.
+* 1a.
+The list is empty.
+    * 1a1.
+Tracey shows an empty list.

   Use case ends.

-**Use case: Request for help from Tracey**
+**Use case: UC08 - Request for help from Tracey**

 **MSS**